danielsokolowski/django-thumbnail-works-bitbucket/docs/faq.rst

 **This looks like an interesting project, how can I contribute?**
-    The best way to contribute to the project is to test the software for possible bugs and also suggest new features or provide feedback regarding the current feature set.
+    The best way to contribute to the project is to test the software for possible bugs and also suggest new features or provide feedback regarding the current feature set at the project's `issue tracker`_.
     Patches are also much appreciated.

 **How do I submit patches?**
     Please open a ticket at the project's `issue tracker`_ and attach